earwig/earwigbot/docs/toolset.rst

 and the following methods:

-- :py:meth:`~earwigbot.wiki.user.User.reload`: forcibly reload the user's
+- :py:meth:`~earwigbot.wiki.user.User.reload`: forcibly reloads the user's
   attributes (emphasis on *reload* - this is only necessary if there is reason to believe they have changed)
 - :py:meth:`~earwigbot.wiki.user.User.get_userpage`: returns a